No new schools: St. Louis legislators pass moratorium

 Donna Jones, Board of Education vice president, said she sees Resolution 65 as a way to address the community’s grief over the last round of SLPS school closures.

-Most speakers against the new schools moratorium were affiliated with the Opportunity Trust, a group that funds new charter schools and “education entrepreneurs” in St. Louis.
+Most speakers against the new schools moratorium were affiliated with The Opportunity Trust, which funds new charter schools and “education entrepreneurs” in St. Louis.
 Two of those speakers were current fellows with the Opportunity Trust hoping to establish new schools, Charles R. Stanley and Richard Sherin.

 They have lived in St. Louis since July and August, respectively.